rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-### +validates_associated+
+### `validates_associated`

 You should use this helper when your model has associations with other models and they also need to be validated.
-When you try to save your object, +valid?+ will be called upon each one of the associated objects.
+When you try to save your object, `valid?` will be called upon each one of the associated objects.

 ```ruby
 class Library < ActiveRecord::Base